 1. Carib Sea Sea Base Rock Bag

-This is a very simple yet effective rock option to go with for your Cichlid tank.
+This is a very simple yet effective rock option to go with for your Cichlid tank (you can check the price and more info here).
 It is taken straight from the Caribe South Sea, right off the base.
 In other words, this is a real and natural rock, just like Cichlids would have in the wild.
 Some people definitely prefer having real rocks, in which case this makes for a fantastic option.
 This is an awesome rock for growing coral in fact.
 It has a fairly rough exterior which makes it ideal for coral and algae to take hold, which is something that many people like about it.

 What is also neat about this rock is that there is no curing needed for it.
 You can put it right in your aquarium as soon as you get it.
 It is safe, not dyed, and will not leach any poisons or chemicals into the water.
 What does need to be said is that this is a big and heavy rock, so it will displace a fair amount of water.
 There is also the fact that this is just a rock, not a cave, something which Cichlids may or may not like.

 Now, these are technically not rocks intended for aquarium use, but they certainly can be.
 They are made of slate brick, or in other words, it is naturally occurring.
 These particular slate rocks have been water tumbled to make them smooth and to remove sharp edges from them.
 This makes them safe for your fish.
 The rocks themselves are low in compounds and minerals, plus they are not dyed, so they won’t pollute the water in any way.